walmartlabs/concord-website/docs/plugins/msteams.md

 ## Send Message

-The `sendMessage` action allows users to send messages to a specific Teams channel.
+The `sendMessage` action allows users to send messages to a specific MSTeams channel.
 It uses input parameters listed below for the operation.

 - `webhookUrl` - URL, Required - webhookUrl got from step 4 of [Prerequisite](#prerequisite).
 - `title` - string, optional - title of the message.